 Thank you for taking the time to learn more about what Yay Math is and what it stands for.

 A final message that I want to convey is this.
-The reality is that Yay Math has grown from an idea... to a movement.
+The reality is that Yay Math has grown from an idea to a movement.
 People create ideas.
 Movements however, transcend beyond the realm of singular ideas.
 Movements are about a shared consciousness of all people.
 Movements are a feeling, an urge, an inspiration to connect and selflessly spread the same benefit felt by all.
 Thus the message from me is: Yay Math is not about me.
 It's about the mother of two in her 40s going back to school and using Yay Math to help her pass the math admissions exam, after several tries.
-It's about the teacher who looks online for tools to accomodate the modern students' technological learning styles by showing our videos in class.
+It's about the parent or teacher who looks online for tools to accommodate their modern students' technological learning styles.
 It's about students everywhere who face an array of daunting obstacles yet still find ways to meet their challenges.
 That Yay Math benefits lives is really what the movement is all about.
-It's so much more than me, it's about reaching our common potential.
+It's about so much more than me, it's about reaching our common potential.
 Thank you so much for the opportunity to be in this together.
 Yay Math is nothing without the people.